City Guides Provence-Alpes-Côte d'Azur

 This article may contain compensated links.
 Please read disclaimer for more info.

-So follow us to the land of colors and the sun; we have the perfect Nice itinerary 2 days for a memorable weekend in Nice, France.
+Nice is one of the 2024 Summer Olympics cities, so it’s the perfect excuse to discover or re-discover the city.
+So follow us to the land of colors and the sun; we have the perfect Nice 2-day itinerary for a memorable weekend in Nice.

-How to Spend 2 Days in Nice – A Detailed Nice Itinerary
+How to Spend Two Days in Nice – A Detailed Nice Itinerary 2 Days

-What to do in Nice in 2 days?
-Here’s our suggested Nice 2-day itinerary for a great Nice city break.
+What to see in Nice in 2 days?
+Here’s our suggested Nice itinerary 2 days for a fabulous weekend in Nice.

 TIP: these French road trips cover Nice and many other beautiful places in southern France!

-Let’s start this Nice itinerary 2 days bright and early from the Colline du Château.
-Located at one of the ends of the Promenade des Anglais, the Colline du Château – or Castle Hill in Englishoverlooks Old Nice and the port.
+Let’s start this 2 days in Nice itinerary bright and early from the Colline du Château.
+Located at one of the ends of the Promenade des Anglais, the Colline du Château – or Castle Hill in English – overlooks Old Nice and the Port.

 This rocky hill once housed a fortified citadel built in the 11th century, hence the name.
-Today it is a lovely wooded park, ideal for a stopover or a refreshment near the big waterfall, or even a picnic followed by a nap in the shade in summer.
+Today, it is a lovely wooded park, ideal for a stopover, a refreshment near the big waterfall, or even a picnic followed by a nap in the shade in summer.

 If you don’t want to take the stairs to the top of the hill, there’s a (free) elevator at the end of the Promenade des Anglais.